bertomartin/nickjj.github.io/_posts/2016-03-09-recent-changes-to-udemys-pricing.md

 I'll continue to use Udemy for current and future courses but I'm certainly branching out to using other platforms as well.
-Especially platforms that give me control over how I can interact with students.
+Especially platforms that give me control over how I can interact with students and more attractive revenue splitting percents.